General meaning

 A halt or diagnosis brings a choice of care direction.

-In terms of health, the Coffin can signify the end of a treatment, cessation of a harmful activity, or a realization that can no longer be avoided.
-With the Crossroads, several Crossroads of care, follow-up, or lifestyle change present themselves.
-It is no longer possible to do 'as before': it is about choosing the most supportive path, even if it involves sacrifices.
+In terms of health, the Coffin can signify the end of a treatment, the cessation of a harmful activity, or a realization that can no longer be ignored.
+With the Crossroads, several options for care, follow-up, or lifestyle changes present themselves.
+It is no longer possible to continue 'as before': it is about choosing the most supportive path, even if it involves sacrifices.

 Objects